Container Networking

 Container networking, port mapping, and traffic flow.

-Docker container networking cross-communicate if they are on the same machine and thus connect to the same virtual bridge.
+Docker container networking cross-communicates if they are on the same machine and thus connect to the same virtual bridge.
 Containers can also connect to multiple networks at the same time.
-By default, containers on different machines can not reach other.
+By default, containers on different machines can not reach each other.
 Cross-communication on different nodes must be allocated ports on the machine’s IP address, which are then proxied to the containers.

-Port mapping is used to provide access to the container from the outside.
+Port mapping provides access to the container from the outside.
 Docker allocates a DNAT port in the range of 49153 – 65535.
 This additional functionality continues to use the default Docker0 bridge but adds IPtables rules for the DNAT.

 When you spin up a container and do a port mapping, you can see it inside the docker ps command that you have a port mapping from, for example, the host 8080 to container 80.
-IPtables is setting a port mapping between 8080 to the IP addresses assigned to the container.
+IPtables is setting a port mapping between 8080 and the IP addresses assigned to the container.

 The problem with Docker is that you may have to coordinate ports and plenty of NAT.
 NAT was designed to address the shortage of IPv4 addresses and was only meant to be used for a short period.
 It is so ingrained in people’s minds we still see it come out in fresh designs.